cjerdonek/python-argparse/README.md

 Background
 ----------

 The code in the original argparse module is complicated.
-And being part of CPython, the pace of change to the module is slow.
+Moreover, being part of CPython, the pace of change to the module is slow.
 This makes major refactorings impractical or not possible.
-As Guido van Rossum is fond of saying with tongue-in-cheek, modules in the standard library have "one foot in the grave."
+As Guido van Rossum is fond of saying, modules in the standard library have "one foot in the grave."

 This project was started to break free of those constraints and breathe new life into argparse.
 The module was forked from the tip of the